factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

 <br/>

-Kpow provides a user-friendly UI for deploying Kafka connectors.
+Kpow provides a user-friendly UI for deploying Kafka connectors, accessible at [http:/localhost:3000](http:/localhost:3000).

 ![](./images/create-connector.gif)

 ## Viewing lineage on Marquez

-After deploying the connectors, you can view the lineage graph in your OpenLineage UI, accessible at [`http://localhost:3003`](http://localhost:3003).
+After deploying the Kafka connectors, we can view the lineage graph in the Marquez UI at [http://localhost:3003](http://localhost:3003).
+Three jobs are created by the Kafka connectors, and all of them are linked through their input and output datasets.

 ![](./images/connector-lineage.gif)

 ## Shut down

-When you're done, shut down all containers and unset any environment variables:
+Shut down all containers and unset any environment variables:

 ```bash
 # Stop Factor House Local containers